 Your feet do a lot of heavy lifting.
 They support your entire body, so why not treat your feet with the respect they deserve?
 Whether you’re a high-impact warrior, work on your feet all day, or strut your stuff like a proud fashionista, StandStrong® lets you put your best foot forward.
-Even if you don't regularly experience foot pain, StandStrong® arches can give you the added support and balance we all need to support good foot health.
+Even if you don't regularly experience foot pain, StandStrong® can give you the added support and balance we all need to support good foot health.

 COMMON FOOT PAIN